When your baby is born, you can expect lots of changes.

 Take care of yourself

 Learning how to be a parent is a big adjustment and takes time.
-It’s important to try and be kind to yourself, particularly in the early weeks and months after your baby is born.
+Try and be kind to yourself, particularly in the early weeks and months after your baby is born.

 It’s normal to sometimes feel overwhelmed, that you’re not doing a good job or that it’s hard to be with your baby all the time.

-- rethink priorities, this could mean less time on housework and putting some tasks on hold
+- rethink priorities - for example, spending less time on housework and putting some tasks on hold

 - eat well